 Announcement of Memberships

-Opportunitites for Scholars for the Academic Year 2021-2022
+Opportunities for Scholars for the Academic Year 2022-2023

-THE INSTITUTE FOR ADVANCED STUDY is an independent private institution founded in 1930 to create a community of scholars focused on intellectual inquiry, free from teaching and other university obligations.
+The Institute for Advanced Study is an independent private institution founded in 1930 to create a community of scholars focused on intellectual inquiry, free from teaching and other university obligations.
 Each year scholars from around the world apply to come to the Institute to pursue their own research.
 Those who are chosen are offered a membership for a set period.
 Members receive access to the extensive resources of the Institute, including offices, access to libraries, subsidized restaurant and housing facilities, and some secretarial services.

-THE SCHOOL OF HISTORICAL STUDIES supports scholarship in all fields of historical research, but is concerned principally with the history of western, near eastern and Asian civilizations, with particular emphasis upon Greek and Roman civilization, the history of Europe (medieval, early modern, and modern), the Islamic world, East Asian studies, art history, the history of science, and late modern history with a special emphasis on the history of international relations.
+The School of Historical Studies supports scholarship in all fields of historical research, but is concerned principally with the history of western, near eastern and Asian civilizations, with particular emphasis upon Greek and Roman civilization, the history of Europe (medieval, early modern, and modern), the Islamic world, East Asian studies, art history, the history of science, and late modern history.
 The School also offers the Edward T. Cone Membership in Music Studies.
 Each year the School welcomes approximately forty Members selected on the basis of both external and internal review.
-Most are working on topics in the above mentioned fields, but each year the School also selects some scholars working in other areas of historical research.
-Members in the School are appointed for either one term (first term Sept.
-21 to Dec.
-18, second term Jan.
-11 to April 9) or for two terms, amounting to a full academic year.
+Most are working on topics in the abovementioned fields, but each year the School also selects some scholars working in other areas of historical research.
+Members in the School are appointed for either one term (first term September 20 to December 17, second term January 10 to April 8) or for two terms, amounting to a full academic year.

-MEMBERS ARE REQUIRED to remain in residence in Princeton during term time.
+Members are required to remain in residence in Princeton during term time.
 Members’ only other obligation is to pursue their own research.
 If they wish, they may also participate in seminars and meetings within the Institute, and there are ample opportunities for contacts with scholars at nearby universities.

-FUNDING FOR MEMBERS comes from a variety of sources.
+Funding for Members comes from a variety of sources.
 The Center for Spain in America supports one John Elliott Member pursuing research in the history and culture of Early Modern Spain.
 The Patricia Crone membership supports one scholar working in the field of Near Eastern Studies.
-The Starr Foundation membership and the Roger E. Covey membership each support Members in the field of East Asian Studies The Edward T. Cone membership annually supports one scholar in Music Studies.
+The Starr Foundation membership and the Roger E. Covey membership each support Members in the field of East Asian Studies.
+The Edward T. Cone membership annually supports one scholar in Music Studies.
 A Gerda Henkel membership will be offered to one scholar from the European Union, and there are other named memberships that are not tied to any specific field or nationality.
 Some Members will also be supported by the Institute’s own endowment or through foundation grants.